apollographql/supergraph-demo/README.md

 # Supergraph Preview Demo

+Moving from dynamic composition to static composition with supergraphs.

+## Welcome

 Apollo Federation and Managed Federation have delivered significant improvements over schema stitching and alternate approaches.
 Static composition introduces another big step forward as we move composition out of